austinfreenet/afn-docs/afn_nextgen_project.md

 Ok, retrying isconf to see if we can get past the vbox 5.x install issue.
 If this works, we still need to try a fresh install again to debug things.

+## 2018-2-6

+It ended up being a mismatch between the running kernel and the installed headers.
+It looks like we need to apt-get upgrade before installing virtualbox-5.2.
+Alternatively let's make sure we have headers for the currently running kernel installed.

+It looks like a VM in saved state can't be moved from machine to machine.
+So we'll have to do a one-time full boot when updating the VM then save state.

+There are still some graphics glitches on the solitaire startup screen.